 Hey there!
 When we last left off on the rv remodel, I had used tile to make a huge impact in the kitchen and a statement in the bedroom.
 The back bunk room that originally had held three beds and a small dinette needed to be turned into an office.
-If you’re new here and need to catch up, you can check out the initial posts here, here, and here.
+If you’re new here and need to catch up, you can check out the initial posts the rv remodel, rv shiplap, and two kinds of rv tile.
 Go ahead, I’ll wait….. this post is a little long, and I want to make sure anyone who wants to build for an rv might be able to use it so please forgive me in advance.

 Making all of these I made heavy use of my fabulous Kreg jig.
 Pocket holes are a great way to join pieces at a 90º angle and keep strength.
 It’s really easy to use once you get the hang of it and is so much easier and more secure than using dowels.
 I love this thing!